Conor0Callaghan/pidashboard/README.md

   * The code is for reference purposes only and probably will not work (I don't have a lot of time at the moment to spin this up and test it)
   * The code hasn't been packaged in a friendly format (with requiremnts etc.)
   * There is a loop/timing issue somewhere in the code that causes excessive polling of certain APIs e.g. weather API
+  * This code runs in tandem with the openshift/cloud code found in [my other repo](https://github.com/ivernus/cloudpi/upload)